fnauman/fnauman.github.io/_posts/2019-09-09-numpy-vectorization-and-broadcasting.md

 # array([ 0.,  0.,  0.,  0.,  0.,  6.,  7.,  8.,  9., 10.])
 ```

-**xarray**: A lot of these vectorization and broadcasting operations are made easy by [xarray](http://xarray.pydata.org/en/stable/quick-overview.html) where as a bonus parallelism is included using [dask](https://dask.org/).
+**xarray**: A lot of these vectorization and broadcasting operations are made easy by [xarray](http://xarray.pydata.org/en/stable/quick-overview.html) where as a bonus, parallelism is included using [dask](https://dask.org/).
+A good tutorial on the utility of xarray is [here](https://rabernat.github.io/research_computing/xarray.html).